toplan/filter-manager/README.md

     FilterManager::isActive('gender','male','active','not active');#this will return 'active' or 'not active';
  ```

- * get url(one filter has some values,and every value has url)
+ * get url

  ### url($filter_name,$filter_value,$multi,$LinkageRemoveFilters,$blackList)

+ One filter has some values,and every value has a url,this mothod return a full url string.

  $filter_name: filter name,required.